teutones92/project_sync/README.md

-# ProjectSync
+# a

-Project Management Tool app using Flutter as Frontend and Go as Backend
+A new Flutter project.